Table of Contents

 Notes

-2. If you must buy in, identify the support level.
-Do not become the greater fool and succumb to FOMO by jumping in when you see tons of hype, as it usually indicates that you're too late.
+- If you must buy in, identify the support level.
+Do not become a greater fool and succumb to FOMO by jumping in when you see tons of hype, as it usually indicates that you're too late.

-• Any crypto investor who unironically say “gm” (good morning) is probably in too deep.
+- Honestly, any crypto investor who unironically says “gm” (good morning) is probably in too deep.

 See also